Best Finance Podcasts for Professionals

 Tags: Personal Finance, Investments, Investing

-Brad Barrett and Jonathan Mendonsa invite listeners into the world of financial independence through smart habits, community stories, and hands‑on strategies.
-They dig into frugality, debt payoff, passive income (think side hustles, real estate, travel rewards), and tax optimization, with every episode offering tips you can actually use to reclaim time and build wealth.
+The podcast invites the listener into the world of financial independence through smart habits, community stories, and hands-on strategies.
+The podcast explores the topics of frugality, debt payoff, passive income (side hustles, real estate, travel rewards), and tax optimization.
+Every episode offers listeners tips that can actually be used to create time and money.

-This is the first podcast on this list to focus on personal finance, but many of the tips are advanced enough to have some application to those working in finance.
+This is the first podcast on this list that’s specifically related to personal finance, but the tips given are advanced enough that they could have at least some relevance for people working in finance.

 17. Inside the Strategy Room